beduExpert/Programacion-con-R-MASIVO/Sesion-03/Reto-03/Readme.md

 # RETO 3.
-Estádisticos de la NBA
+Estadísticos de la NBA

 Full players stats from the 2014-2015 season + personal details such as height. weight, etc.